-Sample collection consisted of three 8-hour samples collected in summa canisters and eleven (11) two-minute grab samples collected in tedlar bags on February 9, 2016 and three 8-hour samples collected in summa canisters on February 10, 2016.
-The grab samples were collected in the main office, in the HVAC room, near the HVAC intake, in a custodial room, in a supply room, in the library, in Room 15, and in a hallway.
+Sample collection consisted of three 8-hour samples collected in summa canisters on February 1, 2016 and three 8-hour samples collected in summa canisters on February 2, 2016.
 The summa canisters were placed in the breathing zone and allowed to sit undisturbed for a period of 8 hours on each day of sample collection.
-One summa canister was placed in the library, one summa canister was placed in the main school office, and one summa canister was placed in Room 15 each day.
+On both sampling days, one summa canister was placed in the library, one summa canister was placed in the main school office and one summa canister was placed in Room 15.